 I love staying with Airbnb, you generally get much better value for money and can find accommodation with a fully equipped kitchen.
 In addition to Airbnb, hostels and Couchsurfing are typically low-cost options for accommodation right in the city.
 While many hostels have an age limit (typically 35), there are a lot of great options that are open to travellers of all ages.
 Hostels aren’t just about 16-bed dorms either!
 Many hostels offer private rooms that are way below hotel prices, so you can get privacy at a price that won’t ruin your budget.
 Another great option is Couchsurfing, which is a global movement where locals host travellers on their couches or in spare rooms for free.
 Couchsurfing is a great way to get the local experience, and you can’t beat free!
 (Although I like to cook at least one dinner for my Couchsurfing host to show my appreciation for welcoming me into their home)

 Master All Types of Transportation

 Renting cars or taking taxis can be a huge cost for the solo traveller, or even for groups.
 Learn to take public transport, or get creative in finding rideshare opportunities.
-When you really need to use a taxi or Uber, have a chat the other people staying at your hotel to see if they are keen to share.
+When you really need to use a taxi or Uber, have a chat with the other people staying at your hotel to see if they are keen to share.
 Many larger cities have adopted bike share programs, and this can be an inexpensive, healthy, and a unique way to get to know a city.
 And don’t forget!
 A good pair of walking shoes and a map also make a great option.
 Wandering a city by foot is one of the best ways to appreciate everything it has to offer, and it’s free!

 Shop Local and Cook at Home